anirudh-svg/confluencr/APPROACH.md

 ---

-*Built with React, Vite, Vercel, and Gemini 2.0 Flash.
+*Built with React, Vite, Vercel, and GROQ.
 Approach by Confluencr.*